 Areas where smoke came through the ground indicate a possible broken private lateral sewer to your home.
 This smoke can signal a cracked section, root intrusion, misaligned joints, or an offset section of pipe.
 All of these can lead to collapsing or plugging of your lateral sewer, which would lead to a sanitary back-up into your home.

 The best way to check the condition of your sanitary sewer lateral would be to have an inspection done by a licensed sewer contractor.
 These inspections usually include some type of video inspection of the pipe using CCTV (Closed Circuit Television).
-This will allow the plumber to see exactly where problems exist.
-A list of licensed sewer contractors can be found in the following link:
+This will allow the plumber to see exactly where problems exist. click here for a list of licensed sewer contractors.